swiftlang/sourcekit-lsp/Documentation/Development.md

 For maximum compatibility with toolchain components such as the Swift Package Manager, the only supported way to develop SourceKit-LSP is with the latest toolchain snapshot.
 We make an effort to keep the build and tests working with the latest release of Swift, but this is not always possible.

-1. Install the latest master toolchain snapshot from https://swift.org/download/#snapshots. **If you're looking for swift-5.x**, use the `swift-5.x-branch` of SourceKit-LSP with the latest swift-5.x toolchain snapshot.
+1. Install the latest "Trunk Development (main)" toolchain snapshot from https://swift.org/download/#snapshots. **If you're looking for swift-5.x**, use the `swift-5.x-branch` of SourceKit-LSP with the latest swift-5.x toolchain snapshot.
 See [Toolchains](#toolchains) for more information.

 2. Build the language server executable `sourcekit-lsp` using `swift build`.
 See [Building](#building-sourcekit-lsp) for more information.